anatolipv/obichaite-se_new/obichaite-se/agenda.md

 [done] start the project to seed the database
 [done] make config for hero

+- add promotion configuration for product
+- add most sellers (with field)

 **ADDONS**
 - scroll to top - refference - https://qx-plank.myshopify.com/